BjornFJohansson/An-Hour-of-Python/README.md

 Start “Spyder” from the start menu of your computer.

-Type:
+Type the text below in the console window in the lower right corner:

     import pydna ⮠

     pydna.__version__⮠

-As indicated below (⮠ = return key).
+(⮠ = return key).

 ![spyder2](pics/spyder2.png)

-## Exercises
+# Exercises

-The Spyder editor was installed with the Anaconda distribution that you should have installed before this class ([See instructions here](Installation%20instructions/install_Anaconda_and_add_channel.md)).
+The Spyder editor was installed with the Anaconda distribution that you should have installed before this class (See previous section).

+Download and save the file [```spyder_session.py```](spyder_session.py) on your desktop.

 Start Spyder from the start menu of your computer.
+Open the file using the file>open menu of Spyder.
+It should look like below:

 ![spyder](pics/spyder.png)

 Spyder has two important parts, the text editor to the left and the interactive console to the right at the bottom.

-Download and save the file [```spyder_session.py```](spyder_session.py).

-Save the file to your computer and open it in Spyder, it should look as the picture above.

 ### After the class, where to go from here?

 As any new language that you might try to learn, you will lose your new knowledge if you do not practise.
-The challenge is to find something in your daily life, however small, where you can apply programming to save time or improve quality.
+The challenge is to practise by finding something in your daily life, however small, where you can apply programming to save time or improve quality.

 Here is a list of ten suggested programming [projects](https://favtutor.com/blog-details/7-Python-Projects-For-Beginners) for beginners.

+### How do I use Python?

 ### Resources